Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 FROM sales_fact_offload_v;
 ```

-That looks nice!
-Now our users can access all the historical data we have in the object store!

-You can do everything in a view over a foreign table that you would do with a standard database view.
-This includes returning only a subset of the underlying table columns, as well as adding a WHERE clause in the view to limit what rows are made available using the view.
+Now, users can access all the historical data in the object store.
+By using a database view, we can abstract away any of the underlying complexity of accessing the object store.
+Users will see the data as if it’s any other object in the database, and VantageCloud Lake will automatically optimize the query execution and data transfer, optimizing performance and response time.

-Often we want to be able to look at just a portion of this vast amount of data at a time, which is why we have stored it by year and month.
-Let's re-define the foreign table to allow us to pre-filter the data when reading it.
+We often need to be able to review a portion of the vast amount of data.
+In our use case, we have assumed some common filters, including the year and month of the transactions.
+This is why we have stored it by year and month keys in the object store.
+We can redefine the foreign table to prefilter the data when reading it based on these common conditions.

 #### Step 4: Optimize the foreign table and view for efficient access

-We have a lot of data in S3!
-Let's optimize the foreign table so that we minimize the data we have to read when querying the object store.
-Designing an object store bucket and path structure is an important first step when creating an object store.
+There is a lot of data in S3.
+Let’s optimize the foreign table so that we minimize the data we must read when querying in the object store.
+Designing an object store bucket and path structure is an important first step when planning how to store the data.
 It requires knowledge of the business needs, the expected patterns in accessing the data, an understanding of the data, and a sensitivity to the tradeoffs.
-In our case we will often know the approximate date we are looking at, so will use this to our advantage.
+In our case, we often know the approximate date we’re looking at, so let's use this to our advantage.

 ```sql